The following is the complete text of the judgement of the Supreme Court of India in the matter of the Ramakrishna Mission's

 A.1.
 President - To be nominated by Government

 2. Secretary - Principal of the College - Ex-officio.

 3-5.
-Three representatives of the whole-time permanent teachers of the college to be elected from among themselves:
+Three representatives of the whole-time permanent teachers of

 6. One representative of the whole-time permanent non-teaching employees of the college to be elected from among themselves.

 7-8.
 Two persons to be nominated by the Government.